lspsifoundation/logic-sieve-apcm-public/ARCHITECTURE_OVERVIEW.md

-# Contradex APCM — Architecture Overview
+# logic-sieve-apcm — Architecture Overview

 ## Purpose

-Contradex APCM is a distributed architectural ecosystem designed for deterministic evolution of logic, semantics, and applied systems.
+logic-sieve-apcm is a distributed architectural ecosystem designed for deterministic evolution of logic, semantics, and applied systems.

 The architecture is intentionally layered to separate stability from experimentation.